How to Self-Host Everything: A 2026 Beginner's Guide

 crontab -e

-For offsite backups, use rclone to sync to Backblaze B2 (cheap object storage) or another VPS.
+For truly safe backups, sync to Backblaze B2 (super cheap object storage) or another VPS using rclone.

 Step 7: Updates and Maintenance

-Keeping your self-hosted apps updated is crucial for security.
+Keeping apps updated is crucial for security.
+You have options:

 # ~/apps/watchtower/docker-compose.yml